Parent-Child Interaction Therapy (PCIT)

 • PCIT has been found effective with physically abusive parents.

-PCIT models
+PCIT modality

 PCIT Resources